cplappert/update-reporting/README.md

 ## General Container Setup and Management

-To get the project working, [Docker Compose] (https://docs.docker.com/compose/) needs to be installed.
+To get the project working, [Docker Compose](https://docs.docker.com/compose/) needs to be installed.
 The docker compose file defines all networking between the containers.
-These commands are the most
+These commands are the most important:
-important:

 ```
-1. docker compose -f docker-compose.yml build // build all the container images
+1. docker compose -f docker-compose.yml build # build all the container images
-2. docker compose -f docker-compose.yml up -d // start all containers and detach
+2. docker compose -f docker-compose.yml up -d # start all containers and detach
-3. docker compose -f docker-compose.yml down // stop and reset all containers
+3. docker compose -f docker-compose.yml down  # stop and reset all containers
 ```

 ## TPM HW and Software Simulator